iiab/iiab/roles/maps/README.md

 Look for rectangles on your map, and zoom in there!

-If you downloaded a mountainous region, also take a look at its [3D terrain](#how-do-i-view-3D-terrain).
+If a downloaded rectangle region contains mountains, also take a look at its [3D terrain](#how-do-i-view-3D-terrain).

 ### How do I delete a Full Quality Region?